-In order to implement these efforts, the Equal Opportunity Officer and her deputy – both elected every four years by GIGA employees – actively support and advise the leadership.
+In order to implement these efforts, the Equal Opportunity Commissioner and her deputy – both elected every four years by GIGA employees – actively support and advise the leadership.
 Dr. Maren Wagner currently holds this office.
-Her deputy is Dr. Mariana Llanos.
+Her deputy is Lisa Hoffmann.

 By recognising and promoting the diverse potential of the GIGA’s employees, the institute aims to create a working environment that is both appreciative of staff and free of prejudice.
-In this context, diversity is understood as a holistic approach that takes into account many different dimensions – such as varying origins, religions, age groups, genders, orientations and disabilities, as well as other factors – as shaping the identities of employees.
+In this context, diversity is understood as a holistic approach that takes into account many different dimensions – such as ethnic background, gender and gender identity, sexual orientation, age, disability, religion, worldview, and social background – as shaping the identities of employees.
 These manifold perspectives and experiences among our staff, together with their different skills and talents, shape our diversity at the GIGA, which must be recognised and capitalised on.
 The measures that respect and protect this diversity include, among other things, the following:

 Family-friendliness at the GIGA means accepting diverse family models and finding flexible, individual solutions.
 In addition to childcare, the GIGA is also particularly concerned with supporting care for relatives.
 Core measures to help employees reconcile work and family life primarily concern flexible working hours and forms of work.
 Employees have the opportunity to set their working hours outside of the general flexitime framework, and to relocate their place of work (mobile working).
 Other measures include:

 flexible part-time models and support for family-related reductions in working hours,

 emergency childcare or holiday offers via a professional family service company, and

 the possibility to bring children to the office in case of childcare shortages (basic equipment in terms of toys as well as a group work room, which can be used as a parent-child work room, are available).